barchart/alerting-service-public/docs/content/sdk/lib.md

 * * *

 ### alertManager.connect(jwtProvider) :id=alertmanagerconnect
->Establishes a connection to Barchart's Alert Service.
-Invoke this function (and wait for the resulting promise to resolve) before attempting to use other instance functions.
+>Attempts to establish a connection to the backend.
+This function should be invoked immediately following instantiation.
+Once the resulting promise resolves, a connection has been established and other instance methods can be used.

 **Kind**: instance method of <code>AlertManager</code>
 **Returns**: <code>Promise.&lt;AlertManager&gt;</code>